Answering the call to promote healthy, resilient communities

 Given the magnitude of the issue, the Call for Code 2019 Global Challenge once again focused on mitigating the effects of natural disasters.

 We have been overwhelmed by the response.
 This year, more than 180,000 developers, data scientists, activists, students, and industry colleagues from 165 nations answered the call.
-These teams used data and open source technology – including cloud, artificial intelligence, and blockchain – to create more than 5,000 applications to help tackle natural disasters, optimize response efforts, and help promote healthy, resilient communities around the world.
+These teams used data and open source technology – including cloud, artificial intelligence, and blockchain – to create more than 5,000 solutions to help tackle natural disasters, optimize response efforts, and help promote healthy, resilient communities around the world.

 From fighting wildfires to providing ubiquitous access to medical services for all, the breadth and depth of issues that this year’s participants identified and rallied to address is truly inspiring.
 The global winner will be announced on October 12, 2019 and will receive hands-on support from IBM, The Linux Foundation, and other partners interested in turning their idea into a real-world deployment for communities in need.